 Joe decided that it was time; time to finally create that help group that so many Freethinkers had dreamed about.
 It's been a topic of discussion at lots of Atheist group meetings all over the world, but in Austin, there was a beautiful location and situation, ready to go.
 He got with Chuck Clark and Mark "TXatheist" "Johnson" Simmons, making a trio of founders, all proud Atheists.
 They founded "Atheists Helping the Homeless," and began to do monthly giveaways, there under the bridge.

 The very first giveaway of Atheists Helping the Homeless was done on September 5, 2009 by Joe Zamecki alone, and he helped 12 people with care packages of toiletries, bottled water and more.
 He also taped an interview with a few people he helped, shortly after, and got it all on video: https://youtu.be/qDiskboDOow

 Soon, other volunteers joined on, and we went from doing tiny giveaways using our vehicles as tables, to large giveaways using a folding table, to larger, using several tables.
 The group grew in every way possible.
 More volunteers helped out, more donors sent money and items to give out, and more folks in need came to our tables.
 As we brought more items, we were able to help more people.

 We were and still are proud to pay Texas state sales tax of 8.25% on non-food items and on some food items.
-However that, combined with fees from online donation sites, a money transfer site, a bank and the time and effort needed for all of this was just too much to continue doing.
 We wanted AHH to be a simple group without any hierarchy structure and without meetings other than the giveaways.
 The simplicity has kept AHH attractive to volunteers who don't want a lot of hassle involved with their volunteer efforts.
-This has worked, but all of the hassles with the money had to end.